Best Buy suspends profit outlook, share buybacks

 The company, which bought back $122 million worth of shares in the quarter, said it has suspended repurchases for the current year as it goes through the transition to a new CEO.

-Reporting by Dhanya Skariachan and Martinne Geller in New York; editing by Maureen Bavdek, Lisa Von Ahn, Jeffrey Benkoe and Matthew Lewis
+Additional reporting by Martinne Geller in New York and Donny Kwok in HONG KONG,; Editing by Maureen Bavdek, Lisa Von Ahn, Jeffrey Benkoe and Edwina Gibbs